mymatsubara/cheatsheet-js/src/cheatsheet/en/object.md

 console.log(calculator.sub(1, 2));
 ```

-## this: reference other properties inside an object's method
+## this: reference other properties inside an method

 If you want to access another property of the same `object`, you can use the `this` binding.